by Richard Keyt, Arizona Real Estate Lawyer

 Parking – Smaller tenants may request special parking commitments, especially if the tenant’s business depends on accessible parking for clientele near the tenant’s premises

 Signage – Smaller tenants may need specialty signage to meet the requirements of their franchise agreement.
 The tenant should be prepared to pay for any extra costs caused by a deviation from the building’s standard signage.

 The most important thing to remember is this: Anything that the landlord promises the tenant must be put into the lease or lease addendum.
 The tenant must not rely on verbal promises of the landlord.

-Hire Arizona Real Estate Lawyer Jeana Morrissey to Review Your Lease
+Hire Arizona Real Estate Lawyer Richard Keyt to Review Your Lease

-Arizona property attorney Jeana Morrissey offers a commercial lease review service for a fixed fee.
-The service includes: (1) discussing the proposed Lease with you before beginning the review, (2) all of Jeana’s time to review the Lease, (3) Jeana’s time to write comments and suggestions, (4) emailing the Lease with comments and suggestions in Adobe pdf format to you, and (5) discussing the reviewed Lease with you on the phone.
+Arizona property attorney Richard Keyt offers a commercial lease review service for a fixed fee.
+The service includes: (1) discussing the proposed Lease with you before beginning the review, (2) all of Richard’s time to review the Lease, (3) Richard’s time to write comments and suggestions, (4) emailing the Lease with comments and suggestions in Adobe pdf format to you, and (5) discussing the reviewed Lease with you on the phone.

-Jeana’s fee is based on the length of the Lease.
-Her fees are: $499 for Leases 20 pages or less, $749 for Leases 21 – 39 pages, and $999 for Leases over 40 pages.
-She will also review a personal guaranty for $199.
-To hire Jeana to review your commercial Lease for Arizona premises, complete our online Arizona Lease Review Service Agreement.
-You may also pay in our secure online web store with your Visa or MasterCard.
+Richard’s fee is based on the length of the Lease.
+His fees are: $499 for Leases 20 pages and an additional $250 for every 10 pages thereafter.
+He will also review a personal guaranty for $199.
+To hire Richard to review your commercial Lease for Arizona premises, complete our online Arizona Lease Review Service Agreement.